dsccommunity/xPSDesiredStateConfiguration/README.md

 * **ConfigurationPath**: Folder location where DSC configurations are stored.
 * **RegistrationKeyPath**: Folder location where DSC pull server registration key file is stored.
 * **AcceptSelfSignedCertificate**: Whether self signed certificate can be used to setup pull server.
-* **UseUpToDateSecuritySettings**: Whether to use enhanced security settings for the node where pull server resides on.
+* **UseSecurityBestPractices**: Whether to use best practice security settings for the node where pull server resides on.
+Caution: Setting this property to $true will reset registry values under "HKLM:\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL".
+This environment change may break some other applications.
+* **DisableSecurityBestPractices**: The items that are excepted from following best practice security settings.

 ### xGroup
 Provides a mechanism to manage local groups on the target node.